williamhatcher/docs.tylerharrison.dev/docs/linux.md

 ### Booting Debian Installer over Serial

-Press `H` when at the installer screen and use the following parameters (replace with your intended device, baud-rate and data bits), and then hit `ENTER`:
+Navigate to Install instead of Graphical Install `TAB` (or `H` depending on version) when at the installer screen and use the following parameters (replace with your intended device, baud-rate and data bits), and then hit `ENTER`:

 ```bash
 install console=ttyS0,115200n8